oreanroy/learn_modules/docker/README.md

 ## what is image

 ## Running your first container
+	docker run

 ## Docker commands on container

 ## Docker commands on image

 ## Building your first container

+### Dcoker build command
+	The build command is used to create a docker image from a docker file
+### Docker onbuild command
+	The on build command is used to postpond the execution of certian command and are executed when a new image is created taking the initial image where the onbuild was used as a base image.

+### Preventing certain files from being added to image
+	User .dockerignore file
+	it is something similar to .gitinore add the file or directory which needs to ignored

 ## Docker compose files